petermcd/monzo-api/docs/source/index.rst

-Welcome to Monzo API's documentation
+Welcome to Monzo APIs documentation
 =====================================

 Many banks now provide an API to allow you too obtain data from your account